Skip to main content

 What is the cheapest route for a single applicant in St Lucia?

-The National Economic Fund (NEF) donation at USD 100,000 is the lowest-entry route for a single applicant and is also the fastest to process (typically 3–6 months).
-The bonds route costs USD 300,000 plus a USD 50,000 administration fee and has a 5-year zero-coupon hold, making its effective cost significantly higher despite returning the principal at maturity.
+The National Economic Fund (NEF) donation is the lowest-entry route at USD 240,000 for a single applicant.
+It is also the fastest (typically 3–4 months) and involves no asset-management complexity.
+The bonds route nominally requires USD 300,000 but adds a USD 50,000 non-refundable administration fee and a five-year zero-coupon hold, making its effective cost considerably higher despite returning the principal at maturity.

 Sources: cipsaintlucia.com